jaredwray/keyv/SECURITY.md

 ## Reporting a Vulnerability

-Use this section to tell people how to report a vulnerability.
+To report a security vulnerability, please send an email to me@jaredwray.com.
+Once the issue has been validated, we will open a [Github Security Advisory](https://docs.github.com/en/code-security/repository-security-advisories/about-github-security-advisories-for-repositories), if necessary.

-Tell them where to go, how often they can expect to get an update on a reported vulnerability, what to expect if the vulnerability is accepted or declined, etc.
+Once the security advisory has been opened, contributors can collaborate on a private fork to fix the vulnerability.
+When the issue has been resolved, we will alert users of the past vulnerability by publishing the security advisory.